 Lots of tangles and frustration can occur when your line twists.
-On a spinning reel, line twist can be like a bad backlash on a baitcast reel.
+On a spinning reel, a line twist can be like a bad backlash on a bait cast reel.
 You might be reaching for your knife or clippers and cutting it out.

-Swivels are little metal attachments that come in handy here, eliminating line twist.
-They can also provide a connection point between your main line and leader material.
-This simplifies the connection, because the knots between different fishing lines can be complicated.
+Swivels are little metal attachments that come in handy here, eliminating line twists.
+They can also provide a connection point between your mainline and leader material.
+This simplifies the connection because the knots between different fishing lines can be complicated.

-The most popular material is fluorocarbon, because it is almost invisible in the water, has little stretch, and is stronger and tougher than monofilament.
-The rub with using leaders is that you have more connections, either with a swivel or attaching the leader to your main line.
+The most popular material is a fluorocarbon, because it is almost invisible in the water, has little stretch, and is stronger and tougher than monofilament.
+The rub with using leaders is that you have more connections, either with a swivel or attaching the leader to your mainline.

 I have almost always considered popping corks in the realm of bait fishermen, and since I rarely if ever use bait, I never learned about them.
 That is until recently when I visited with Lane and Glynn of Midcoast Products, one of our Texas manufacturers.

 What I learned is that popping corks can greatly increase casting distance, and can provide sound attraction through pops and clicks.
 This is one aspect of my game that I’m looking forward to developing.

 Head to the Popping Corks page for more information.

 When you fish soft plastics, and I think they are essential to catching fish in most situations, you’ll be using soft plastics.
 They come in lots of sizes and have lots of looks.
 They have to get your lure into the area where the fish are and have to help you hook the fish.
 Using a jig head with a sharp, black nickel hook is a must.